Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Preliminaries

-Many statistical models often involve unobserved latent variables $z\in\mathcal Z$, used to explain the structure within observed data $x$.
-Typically, the latent variable $z$ is the parameter of a model, such as the mean and variance of a Gaussian model.
-These models postulate a joint distribution $p(x,z)$ of $x$ and $z$.
-VI offers a scalable framework to approximate the posterior $p(z|x)$ given data $x$, using a density $q_\psi(z)$, called {\it variational distribution}, with a learnable variational parameter $\psi$.
-It optimises the variational distribution $q_\psi(z)$ through maximisation of the ELBO.

-Originally, the ELBO is derived as a lower bound of the marginal log likelihood $\log p(x)$ as follows:
+Many statistical models involve unobserved latent variables $z\in\mathcal{Z}$ to explain the structure within observed data $x$, postulating a joint distribution $p(x,z)$.
+VI offers a scalable framework to approximate the analytically intractable posterior $p(z|x)$ using a tractable variational distribution $q_\psi(z)$ parameterized by $\psi$.
+Standard VI optimizes the variational parameter $\psi$ by maximizing the ELBO, derived as a lower bound on the log marginal likelihood $\log p(x)$: